Zelitte/plainkit-audit/README.md

 If the hash does not match the one in the release notes, the file is not the one that was published.
 Do not install it.

+### Staying up to date

+Audit has no updater of its own and never contacts a server on its own — so it cannot tell you when a new version exists.
+If you want to be notified, use [Obtainium](https://github.com/ImranR98/Obtainium): add this repository's URL as an app source and it will let you know when a release is published, and install it with one tap.
+Updates keep the same signing key, so they install over the existing app.

 ## What it does

 * Lists installed apps with their permissions in plain language ("precise